-Original Sin and Deviations from Covered Interest Parity
+Original Sin Redux and Deviations from Covered Interest Parity

 Date Written: July 1, 2020

-Keywords: covered interest parity, original sin, currency denomination, sovereign debt, capital control
+Keywords: Covered interest rate parity, original sin redux, currency denomination, sovereign debt, capital controls

 JEL Classification: E43, F38, G15